Kanus15elef/BattlefieldHardlineServerPlugins/README.md

 TacobellsJr,
 North

-** This plugin isnt allowed to be sold in any shape or form
+** Those plugins are not allowed to be sold in any shape or form